Community Colleges Create a Pipeline of Quality Job Candidates for Employers

 The Mission to Impact Economic Growth

 The mission of a community college is multifaceted and includes an economic and workforce development component.
 That component tasks a college with impacting regional economic growth and competitiveness through industry-specific education and training that helps create a highly skilled workforce.
-Community colleges fulfill that aspect of their mission by graduating students with the academic education and skills that meet the workforce needs of business.
+Community colleges fulfill that aspect of their mission by aligning their educational programming with the workforce needs of local businesses.

 Educational Consultant Diane K. Troyer, Ph.D., states, “The range of programs and services of community colleges put colleges at the center of their communities by providing an engine for economic and community development.
 The range of offerings from short-term skills and adult basic education/ESL to high-demand workforce programs and transfer programs fuels the development both of individuals and the community at large.”